AbductiveLearning/ABLkit/README.md

 <summary>Building Evaluation Metrics</summary>
 <br>

-ABL-Package provides two basic metrics, namely `SymbolAccuracy` and `ReasoningMetric`, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the `logic_forward` results, respectively.
+ABL Kit provides two basic metrics, namely `SymbolAccuracy` and `ReasoningMetric`, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the `logic_forward` results, respectively.

 ```python
 from abl.data.evaluation import ReasoningMetric, SymbolAccuracy